aksdhanju/calendar-booking-system/README.md

 - Chose **Java Time API** (`LocalDate`, `LocalTime`, `DayOfWeek`) to avoid timezone pitfalls.
 - Designed APIs to return **consistent response structure** (status, message, data) for both success and error scenarios.
 - Ensured **scalability readiness** — services are stateless and can be deployed in multiple instances.
+- Self explanatory debug,info,warn,error logs added at various places in the application

 ---